 - North Carolina

 Additionally, the following states have rules that will go into effect in 2022:

 In 2023, the following states will join the states with NIL rules:

 New Jersey will join the list in 2025, and at least four other states (Massachusetts, Missouri, New York, and Rhode Island) have legislation pending.

 This information is changing rapidly, and some states allow individual schools to follow NIL laws before the law goes into effect statewide.
 Accordingly, you should check to see what, if any, state rules apply to your situation.

 The Advice of an Experienced Sports Law Attorney Is Essential

 NIL rights for student-athletes are an emerging and rapidly changing area of law.
 The advice of an experienced sports law attorney can help you negotiate successful endorsement agreements while maintaining your NCAA eligibility.

 Are You a Student-Athlete Seeking to Understand Your NIL Rights?

 If you're an athlete seeking to understand your NIL rights, it is critical that you speak with an experienced sports attorney as soon as possible.
-Please contact us online or call us directly at +1-207-747-5899 to schedule your free consultation.
+Please contact us online or call us directly at +1-207-747-5899 to schedule your initial 1 hour consultation.
 Our firm is devoted to the very specific practice of sports law and has represented athletes from all corners of the United States.
 We are dedicated advocates for clients.
 Don't hesitate.
 Contact us today.